 at least not any I could really keep.

-as to that moving feeling in his feet.
+as to that moving feeling in my feet.

 If you'd know me at all

 The wind blows out the moon and stars